 In a person who establishes a pattern of heavy drinking, alcohol-related changes in the brain also set the stage for the development of alcoholism.
 This situation occurs when the brain grows accustomed to the chemical alterations triggered by alcohol’s presence and produces a strong, adverse reaction when the substance levels fall too low.
 The long-term effects of alcohol on the body and brain explain the condition’s accepted medical standing as a chronic brain disease.

-Short-Term Effects of Alcohol Consumption
+Short Term Effects of Alcohol Consumption on The Body

 The short-term effects of alcohol use appear after just a few drinks.
 However, people who have low tolerance levels—first-time drinkers or those with a specific genetic makeup—may be affected after having only one drink.
-Some of these effects might seem harmless, but they are signals that alcohol is taking effect in the body.
+Some of these effects might seem harmless, but they are signals that drinking is taking effect in the body.

 - Feelings of Relaxation: A feeling of “loosening up” and a sense of euphoria accompany the first few drinks.
-This is high that people crave and the reason many people turn to intoxicants when they feel stressed and/or depressed.
+This is high that people crave and the reason many people turn to intoxicants when they feel stressed and depressed.